guibranco/holiday-api-sdk-rs/README.md

 # Usage

-Create a client with your HolidayAPI key and perform requests asynchronously.
+Create a client with your Holiday API key and perform requests asynchronously.

 ```rust
 use holiday_api_rust::HolidayAPIClient;